AbhiVastrad/flask-mongodb-app/README.md

   Open new terminal and navigate to project root directory

-  1.Forward port 5000 on localhost to the Flask service:
+  1. Forward port 5000 on localhost to the Flask service:

   $ kubectl port-forward service/flask-service 5000:80

-  2.Access the application by navigating to:
+  2. Access the application by navigating to:

   http://localhost:5000